Creativity, activity, service (CAS) is one of the three essential elements that every student must complete as part of the Diploma Programme (DP).

 2. Meeting and recording 3 approved interviews with CAS advisor

-3. Combined Creativity and Activity Experience - Independent Experience
+3. Creativity Experiences - Independent

-- Reflection = at least 8 reflections
+- Reflection = at least 1 per month

-- Supervisor Report
+- Supervisor report

-- Exhibition files (poster and video)
+- Exhibition files (poster or video)

 - Individual reflection = at least 5 reflections (IPARD stages)